 Singleton and Cooper’s case comes on the heels of several similar class actions which have set a precedent for bringing legislation against auto insurers accused of not paying sales taxes for customers in the process of replacing totaled vehicles.
 A Florida judge ruled that Geico was responsible for state taxes and transfer fees in total loss claims from customers driving leased vehicles this past June.
 Meanwhile, a suit filed in October, in Pennsylvania state court, alleges that Allstate was in violation of state law by forcing sales tax to be part of the total replacement value for all totaled vehicles.

-At Daly & Black, P.C., our experienced Houston insurance claims attorneys help the people of Texas seek justice against manipulative insurance companies.
+At Daly & Black, P.C., our experienced Houston insurance claims attorneys help the people of Texas seek justice against manipulative insurance companies or corporate defendants.
 We are vehemently against hard-working Americans getting taken advantage of, which is why we have fought to recover billions of dollars for our clients overtime.
 If you or someone you know is seeking representation in a case similar to the Elephant Insurance Co. class action, don’t hesitate to reach out.